Alice in Waterland Group Walks – for upcoming public walks for individuals (if any) see Upcoming Events page

-4. Walk ‘with a Purpose’: as for 2., but with the ‘purpose’ (see ‘The Lobster Quadrille’ in Wonderland) of returning via some other locations pertinent to the story of Alice and Lewis Carroll, namely the Oxford University Press in Jericho (a nursery of the Pre-Raphaelite artists, many of whom Carroll photographed); the chapel where Carroll preached his first Oxford sermon; the Museum of Oxford, where Alice memorabilia is displayed; and the exterior of Christ Church, where Alice Liddell grew up and Lewis Carroll studied and taught for nearly 50 years.
+4. Walk ‘with a Purpose’ (half day): as for 2, but with the ‘purpose’ (see ‘The Lobster Quadrille’ in Wonderland) of returning via some other locations pertinent to the story of Alice and Lewis Carroll, namely the Oxford University Press in Jericho (with strong Pre-Raphaelite associations, many of whom Carroll photographed); the chapel where Carroll preached his first Oxford sermon; Oxford Castle the Museum of Oxford, where Alice memorabilia is displayed; and the exterior of Christ Church, where Alice Liddell grew up and Lewis Carroll studied and taught for nearly 50 years.
 The 4-mile round-trip includes the Oxford Canal, Oxford Castle, and the course of the sub-terranean Trill Mill Stream.
 Approximately four hours (five if visiting the ‘treacle well’).
 Group rate £100.

 Routes can be varied, but the walks usually begin at the Alice in Wonderland Shop at 83 St. Aldates, which contains a huge range of Alice memorabilia, and is the likely model for the shop depicted by Lewis Carroll’s illustrator, John Tenniel, in Through the Looking-Glass.
 See www.aliceinwonderlandshop.co.uk.
 Or ring: 01865 723793.
 Other favourite stratig poinst are the Visitor Information Centre, 15/16 Broad Street, OX1 3AS; and Museum of Oxford, St Aldate’s, OX1 1BX, where there is a display of Alice memorabilia.

 Or, if walking is not for you, why not take a guided cruise on an elegant, silent, and non-polluting Edwardian-style electric launch.
 Lengths can vary from a short cruise to Godstow and Port Meadow to a whole day charter taking in every important location between Godstow and Nuneham, constituting the nine miles of river on which the ‘merry crew’ of Lewis Carroll and the Liddell sisters made all their rowing expeditions.
 See www.oxfordrivercruises.com.